tpboudreau/l6s/README.md

 If your Kubernetes cluster does not support the Nginx Ingress Controller, you must use either a ClusterIP only service or a LoadBalancer service to access your WebUI and API.

-> If you have modeled your values.yaml file as recommended above, you may remove all the Application keys (serviceType and ingressHost) when deploying to a non-ingress cluster.
+> If you have modeled your values.yaml file as recommended above, you may remove the Application.serviceType and Application.ingressHost keys when deploying to a non-ingress cluster.

 ##### LoadBalancer Service

 If your cluster supports LoadBalancer services, you can use one to provide access to the application.
-The details for setting configuring a load balancer service differ slightly by cluster provider, but typically you will first create the namespace for the installation:
+The details for configuring a load balancer service differ slightly by cluster provider, but typically you will first create the namespace for the installation:

     kubectl create namespace librenms